Understanding the top movers report

-Top movers are campaigns and ad groups which have experienced the biggest changes (increases or decreases) for the following metrics: clicks, costs, conversions and converted clicks.
-(Note: before you can see your top movers for conversions and converted clicks, you must first set up conversion tracking.)
+Top movers are campaigns and ad groups which have experienced the biggest changes (increases or decreases) for the following metrics: clicks, costs, and conversions.
+(Note: before you can see your top movers for conversions, you must first set up conversion tracking.)

 The metric selector at the top of the report organizes your top movers by metric, and shows a total change and top change for each.
 Selecting a metric will display the associated top movers.
 For example, clicking on “Cost” will show the top movers for cost.

 If the top mover has a subscript, like “Desktop” or “Google search,” it means the numbers reported are for that segment only.

 The top movers below the metric selector show key statistics for the campaign or ad group during the time periods selected.
 A full set of statistics, including impressions, clickthrough rate (CTR), average position, and average cost-per-click (CPC), can be found by clicking “Details” below the key statistics for each top mover.
 And if we think a change made in your account helps to explain the change in performance, this is given under “Possible causes."

 Let’s say you run multiple campaigns, and each campaign has multiple ad groups.
 Tracking the performance of all these campaigns and ad groups can be a complex task, so you pull up your top movers report for a quick summary.
 One look at the metric selector at the top of the page doesn’t reveal a major change in total clicks.
 The top movers below the metric selector tells a slightly different story, showing a significant increase in clicks for one campaign, and a major drop in clicks for another.
 It’s a good idea to keep an eye on both the metric selector at the top of the page and the top movers displayed below—sometimes what appears to be a small change on the surface disguises more significant shifts taking place on the campaign or ad group level.